p2rkw/xf86-input-mtrack/README.md

 moves farther than this distance during the wait time then dragging will be canceled and pointer movement will resume.
 Integer value.
 Defaults to 200.

+**AxisXInvert**
+Whether or not to invert the X axis.
+Boolean value.
+Defaults to false.

+**AxisYInvert**
+Whether or not to invert the Y axis.
+Boolean value.
+Defaults to false.

 [1]: http://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt     "Kernel Multitouch Protocol"
 [2]: http://www.gnu.org/licenses/gpl-2.0.html                                   "GNU General Public License, version 2"
 [3]: http://bitmath.org/code/multitouch/                                        "xf86-input-multitouch website"